BALAJIISWAROOP/BALAJIISWAROOP/README.md

 - 👋 Hi, I’m @BALAJIISWAROOP
 - 👀 I’m interested in App Development
 - 🌱 I’m currently a Student in Artificial intelligence and Machine Learning...
-- 💞️ I’m looking to collaborate on ... web Development
+- 💞️ I’m looking to collaborate on ...
+Web Development
 - 📫 How to reach me ... linkedin.com/in/balajiiswaroop/

 <!---